10 Best Walks in Whitianga© NZPocketGuide.com

 NZPocketGuide.com© NZPocketGuide.com

-Explore more of Whitianga town with interpretation panels explaining the history of the town.
-A good place to start is Whitianga Wharf and walk north along Esplanade to enjoy views of Buffalo Beach and the Mercury Islands.
+Explore more of Whitianga town with interpretation panels that explain its history.
+A good place to start is Whitianga Wharf, and walk north along Esplanade to enjoy views of Buffalo Beach and the Mercury Islands.
 Check out the sign next to the giant anchor, then either continue on a pathway by the beach or cross Halligan Road onto Cook Drive.
-Down Cook Drive is a signposted walkway to the School Raod Reserve.
+Down Cook Drive is a signposted walkway to the School Road Reserve.
 Walk along School Road to Eure Road to Hannan Road, then to the end of Kenneth Avenue.
-The signposts will lead you onto Albert Street which you can follow back to the Wharf to complete your loop.
+The signposts will lead you onto Albert Street, which you can follow back to the Wharf to complete your loop.

 NZPocketGuide.com© NZPocketGuide.com